 Tester Announces More Than $2 Million for Montana Organizations to End Veteran Suicide

-First-of-its-kind program created by Senator’s historic Hannon Act to provide VA funding for local suicide prevention programs
+First-of-its-kind program created by Chairman’s historic Hannon Act provides VA funding for local suicide prevention programs

-Following his efforts, U.S. Senator Jon Tester today announced $2.15 million in federal funding for Montana organizations to support efforts to end veteran suicide.
-The Department of Veterans Affairs (VA) awarded these funds under the Staff Sergeant Parker Gordon Fox Suicide Prevention Grant Program, a first-of-its-kind program created by the Senator’s historic Commander John Scott Hannon Veterans Mental Health Care Improvement Act (Hannon Act) to provide federal funding for local suicide prevention programs.
+Following his sustained efforts, U.S. Senator Jon Tester today announced $2.15 million in funding for Montana organizations to support efforts to end veteran suicide.
+The Department of Veterans Affairs (VA) awarded these funds under the Staff Sergeant Parker Gordon Fox Suicide Prevention Grant Program, a first-of-its-kind program created under the Senator’s landmark Commander John Scott Hannon Veterans Mental Health Care Improvement Act (Hannon Act) to provide federal funding for local suicide prevention programs.

 - $750,000 for Volunteers of America Northern Rockies, a statewide organization

 - $750,000 for Adaptive Performance Center in Billings and Helena